se4ai2324-uniba/MusicExpress/models/README.md

 **Primary intended uses**:

-- The user selects a Spotify playlist which contains the user’s preferred songs (train set), then the model computes the clusters and suggests k songs picked from the test playlist, which are the closest in terms of song’s features to a random song previously picked from the train set.
+- The user selects a Spotify playlist which contains the user’s preferred songs (train set), then the model computes the clusters and suggests 5 songs picked from the test playlist, which are the closest in terms of song’s features to a random song previously picked from the train set.

 - The user selects two Spotify playlist.
-The first playlist contains the user’s preferred songs (train set), the second playlist (test set) contains the songs from which the model must suggest k songs.
+The first playlist contains the user’s preferred songs (train set), the second playlist (test set) contains the songs from which the model must suggest 5 songs.

 **Primary intended users**: